Irish open season with series win over No. 9 LSU

-Opening on Friday night against the Tigers (1-2) in front of a record crowd, Notre Dame seemed up to the challenge through the first five frames, jumping out to a 5-0 lead behind the bats at the top of the order.
-Junior shortstop and leadoff hitter Cole Daily started off 2-for-2 with two runs, driven in the second time in the third by junior second baseman Nick Podkul’s two-run single.
+Opening on Friday night against the Tigers (1-2) in front of a record LSU crowd, Notre Dame seemed up to the challenge through the first five frames, sprinting to a 5-0 lead behind the bats at the top of the order.
+Junior shortstop and leadoff hitter Cole Daily started off 2 for 2 with two runs, and was driven home in the third by junior second baseman Nick Podkul’s two-run single.

 But in the sixth, the Tigers got right back in it with a grand slam off Irish graduate student left-hander Scott Tully to cut the lead to 6-4.

 In the eighth, Irish head coach Mik Aoki turned to right hander Matt Vierling in relief after a one-out double, but the junior gave up a three-run homer to set Notre Dame back for good.